Scott Bloom

-Scott Matthew Bloom (born July 28, 1973) is an American actor, and film producer.
+Scott Matthew Bloom (born July 28, 1973) is an American actor and film producer.

-Life
+Early life

 Bloom was born in Merrick, New York.
 He is the brother of actor Brian Bloom and musician Mike Bloom.

 Career

 Bloom began acting in film and television at a young age, starring in the cult horror film The Stuff (1985), and subsequently appeared in numerous TV serials and TV movies including the role of Jesse Nash in the sitcom Who's the Boss? from 1987 to 1988.

 Bloom's movie credits as an actor include roles in Don's Plum (2001) with Leonardo DiCaprio and Tobey Maguire, John Q (2002) with Denzel Washington and Robert Duvall, and Smokin' Aces (2006) with Ray Liotta, Ryan Reynolds, and Jeremy Piven.

 Partnered with Giovanni Agnelli and Manny Mashouf, Bloom founded the production company Argonaut Pictures in 2007.
 The company released the film Welcome to the Rileys, starring Kristen Stewart, James Gandolfini, and Melissa Leo in 2010.
 The project was produced by Ridley Scott and Scott Free Productions, and directed by Jake Scott.